Teun/aoc_2022/src/aoc/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+Doing the Advent of Code puzzles in Dart this year.
+Every puzzle (of the 50) wis a separate command line app in bin/.
+Anything reusable across days will be in lib/ and will have unit tests  in `test/`.